Minor sixth

-In Western classical music, a minor sixth is a musical interval encompassing six staff positions (see Interval number for more details), and is one of two commonly occurring sixths (the other one being the major sixth).
+In music theory, a minor sixth is a musical interval encompassing six staff positions (see Interval number for more details), and is one of two commonly occurring sixths (the other one being the major sixth).
 It is qualified as minor because it is the smaller of the two: the minor sixth spans eight semitones, the major sixth nine.
 For example, the interval from A to F is a minor sixth, as the note F lies eight semitones above A, and there are six staff positions from A to F. Diminished and augmented sixths span the same number of staff positions, but consist of a different number of semitones (seven and ten respectively).

 Equal temperament

 In 12-tone equal temperament (12-ET), the minor sixth is enharmonically equivalent to the augmented fifth.
 It occurs in first inversion major and dominant seventh chords and second inversion minor chords.
 It is equal to eight semitones, i.e. a ratio of 28/12:1 or simplified to 22/3:1 (about 1.587), or 800 cents.